-Heritage State College Project (HARB)
+Heritage State College Project

-The Borough of State College is continuing its community-focused education and planning process to consider how two of its most heritage-rich neighborhoods, the Holmes Foster/Highlands and College Heights Historic Districts, could be preserved for future generations.
+The Borough of State College was the community-focused education and planning process to consider how two of its most heritage-rich neighborhoods, the Holmes Foster/Highlands and College Heights Historic Districts, could be preserved for future generations.
 In December of 2017, Borough Council passed Ordinance 2104 that established a Local Historic District and a Historic and Architectural Review Board (HARB).
 This Ordinance will require a review to all contributing buildings in the historic districts that are undergoing additions to the main building, demolition of part or all of the main building, and new construction of a main building within the local historic district.

 (June 2018 Opens a New Window.

 - State College Council/DHRB Joint Meeting